Vaccine Schedule: Other Schedule Issues

-Groups that make recommendations about vaccines to healthcare professionals, such as the Centers for Disease Control and Prevention (CDC) and the American Academy of Pediatrics (AAP) and the American Academy of Family Physicians (AAFP), don't use the same criteria as the FDA to determine whether a side effect is caused by vaccines.
-When these groups make recommendations, they review the data in the context of whether a particular side effect occurs significantly more often in the vaccine group than the placebo group.
+Groups that make recommendations about vaccines, such as the Centers for Disease Control and Prevention (CDC), the American Academy of Pediatrics (AAP) and the American Academy of Family Physicians (AAFP), don't use the same criteria as often appear in package inserts to determine whether a side effect is caused by vaccines.
+When these groups make recommendations, they apply scientific criteria to data review, allowing them to determine whether a particular side effect occurs more often in the vaccine group than the placebo group.
 If it does, these side effects are likely to be related to receipt of the vaccine and are listed in educational materials to physicians.
 For this reason, the number of side effects listed in the package insert is much greater than that listed by the CDC, AAP or AAFP, but the side effects indicated in the educational materials provided by these groups more accurately reflect the findings of the scientific studies.

-First, you should start by contacting your previous healthcare providers to see if they have a copy they can send to you.
+A. First, you should start by contacting your child’s previous healthcare providers to see if they have a copy.
 If you are still unable to locate a record, your doctor may consider your son to have had no immunizations and begin the appropriate immunization schedule.

 Even if your son had some vaccines previously, the additional doses will not hurt him.

-Alternatively, the doctor may give your son a blood test to see if he is immune to certain diseases such as measles, mumps, rubella, chickenpox, tetanus, diphtheria, hepatitis A, hepatitis B and polio.
-This may reduce the number of vaccines your son needs to get, but your child may still require other vaccines depending on age and other factors.
+Alternatively, the doctor may give your son a blood test to see if he is immune to certain diseases, such as measles, mumps, rubella, chickenpox, tetanus, diphtheria, hepatitis A, hepatitis B and polio.
+This may reduce the number of vaccines your son needs to get, but he may still require other vaccines depending on age and other factors.